Foyle's War series 6: "The Hide"

+Foyle finally leaves Hastings Police Station to his successor, DCS Clarke with very little ceremony.
+He arranges for a journey to the USA, before he learns that James Devereaux was arrested for joining the British Free Corps, a unit supporting Nazi Germany during the war.
+He starts to investigate the case.
+He visits Devereaux's lawyer and Devereaux himself.
+The damaged young man is unwilling to contest his treason case.
+Meanwhile, DI Milner is investigating the murder of Agnes Lyttleton, a secretary of Sir Charles Devereaux.
+The cases soon merge through Jack Stanford, a comrade of Devereaux in the Free Corps.
+Foyle discovers that the letters Devereaux was sending to Lyttleton, a childhood friend from the estate, contained coded information that she forwarded to British intelligence.
+After Devereaux went missing from the Free Corps, Stanford assumed the identity of "Jack" — a nickname Devereaux's mother Caroline used for her son — and continued the correspondence.
+Stanford murdered Lyttleton to prevent her testifying in support of Devereaux.
+Devereaux stayed silent to punish his father, who had murdered his wife as her young son watched unnoticed from a bird hide.

 Cast and characters

-After his resignation, Foyle makes plans to go to the US aboard the Queen Mary to "tie up some loose ends" — an oblique reference to his determination to bring Howard Paige to justice, since he was unable to do so in the episode "Fifty Ships".
-We also learn of Caroline Devereaux's involvement as a nurse in Foyle's recuperation from injuries in WWI.
-This episode sees the final appearance of Anthony Howell as Milner and sees the budding relationship between Stewart and Wainwright bloom into an engagement at Hill House.
+It is revealed that Caroline Devereux nursed Foyle after an injury in World War I, and that they had an affair which ends when she discovers that she is pregnant and returns to her husband.
+After his resignation, Foyle plans to go to the US aboard the Queen Mary to "tie up some loose ends" — an oblique reference to his determination to bring Howard Paige to justice, since he was unable to do so in the episode "Fifty Ships".
+This episode sees the final appearance of Anthony Howell as Milner.
+Hastings council wants to pull down Hill House and build over the Green, but Foyle remembers archaeological finds that show a Roman cemetery existed on the site, and Wainwright uses this to oppose the plan.
+In the end, Hill House blows up, and Wainwright proposes to Sam among falling debris.
+In the last scene, they discuss their plans for marriage with Foyle.

 Background and production

-The episode prologues with the firebombing of Dresden in February 1945 and ends by highlighting the role of Queen Mary in repatriating returning US troops.
-It also introduces MI9, whose primary role was to support available European Resistance networks.
+The episode starts with the firebombing of Dresden in February 1945 and ends by highlighting the role of Queen Mary in repatriating US troops.
+It also introduces MI9, whose primary role was to support European Resistance networks.
 The Devereaux estate, referred to as Whitefriars in the episode, is fictional but loosely based on the life of William Devereux.
-In terms of production, there was a three-year gap before the next series aired in 2013.
+There was a three-year gap before the next series, aired in 2013.